PeterMekkelholt/website-builder/README.md

 If you get “'next' is not recognized as an internal or external command” **`npm install react react-dom next`**

+If yarn can't run Next you may have to run `yarn add next`

 ## Developing with builder Notes
 Getting [Builder.io](http://Builder.io) working